koirpraw/koirpraw/README.md

 I have been recenlty working on API series with with all possible combinations(language, frameworks, databases , ORM/ODM and so on).
 I am using these projects to build different possible stacks to build FullStack Web Appliactions ( MERN, PERN ..etc).
 If you are new to Web development you might find these series helpful.

-If you would like to know more about me or my work, checkout my [personal site](prawegko.dev) or checkout my technical blog articles @ [code and curious](codeandcurious.com)
+If you would like to know more about me or my work, checkout my [personal site](prawegko.dev) or checkout my technical blog articles on my blogging site [code and curious](codeandcurious.com)

 ### 🔭 I’m currently working on:
    1) Creating Content for my Blog Site [code and curious](codeandcurious.com)